gushai/codeprose/README.md

 to start the server.

-**Note**: If you start the ensime-server for the first time on a project it takes a while until ensime has  gathered all information.
+**Note**: If you start the ensime-server for the first time on a project it takes a while until the ensime-server has  gathered all information.
 Be patient.

 #### 2. Run codeprose